Being transgender or transsexual.

 In almost all cases:

-- Religious conservatives consider gender identity disorder to be a basic confusion over gender, that is best treated with prayer and Christian-based reparative therapy.
-They are typically certain that their assessment of GID is correct because it agrees with their interpretation of the Bible.
+- Religious conservatives consider Gender Dysphoria to be a basic confusion over gender, that is best treated with prayer and Christian-based reparative therapy.
+They are typically certain that their assessment is correct because it agrees with their interpretation of the Bible.

 The following information sources were used to prepare and update the above